Student Achievement Goals

 Student Success Rate in College-Level Math Courses – Percentage of first-time Associate Degree seeking and transfer pathway students passing a credit-bearing Math course with a “C” or better within two years of their first term of enrollment.

 First Year Progression – Percentage of first-time fall curriculum students attempting at least 12 credit hours who successfully complete at least 12 hours within their first academic year (fall, spring, summer).

-Curriculum Completion – Percentage of first-time fall curriculum students who, within six years of first term of enrollment, have either graduated, transferred, or are still enrolled with at least 36 non-developmental credit hours.
+Curriculum Completion – Percentage of first-time fall curriculum students who, within six years of the first term of enrollment, have either graduated, transferred, or are still enrolled with at least 36 non-developmental credit hours.

 Licensure and Certification Passing Rate – Aggregate institutional passing rate of first-time test-takers on licensure and certification exams.
-Exams included in this measure are state mandated exams which candidates must pass before becoming active practitioners.
+Exams included in this measure are state-mandated exams which candidates must pass before becoming active practitioners.

 College Transfer Performance – The percentage of students who exited NCCCS after having completed an Associate Degree and/or least 30 cumulative hours of articulated transfer credits and subsequently transferred to a four-year college or university and earned a GPA of 2.25 or better after two consecutive semesters within the academic year at the institution.